 The BCP consists of anticipating different crisis scenarios, in order to design the strategies to maintain critical business functions.
 Specifically, it takes into account any loss of resources (income, employees, or, in the case of a cyberattack, computer systems) or sensitive data.

-Here is an example of BCP implementation applied to the threat of cyberattack.
+Here is an example of BCP implementation applied to the risk of cyberattack.
 This example is directly inspired by the "Plan Do Check Act" (PDCA) methodology provided for by the ISO 22301 standard:

 - P: “Plan”;